 Two types of perspectives can be distinguished.

 Whether you like it or not, the eye is always drawn to the lightest point of the image.
 It would be best if you try to use this to your advantage.
-If the brightest spot is not your focal point that you want people to look at, you might face a problem.
+If the brightest spot is not the focal point you want people to look at, you might face a problem.
 Either you reframe your image, or you should try again at another time under different lighting conditions.
 In very bright pictures, darker spots can have the same effect.

 Your focal point should catch your eye as being the sharpest or lightest point or a specific colour patch in the image.

-Lead-in lines in landscapes
+Lead-in lines in the composition of landscapes

-Golden section / Rule of Thirds
+Golden section / Rule of Thirds in the composition of landscape photography

 A well-known rule from painting and photography is the “golden section” or “golden mean”, already used in ancient art and architecture.
 Most of us simplify this as ‘the Rule of Thirds, ‘ which is much easier in the field.
 The concept is simple: divide the image into a 3×3 grid by lines.
-The important image elements are placed at the intersections of these lines.
-In the case of a landscape shot, for example, the horizon at 1/3 from above, the main subject in the foreground at 2/3 from the left and 2/3 from above.
+The essential image elements are placed at the intersections of these lines.
+In the case of a landscape shot, for example, the horizon is at 1/3 from above, and the main subject in the foreground is at 2/3 from the left and 2/3 from above.
 This gives a balanced composition.
 But do not stick to rules because they limit photographic freedom.
-Only use them when the picture is better, and they are effective.
+Only use them when the picture is better and they are effective.

 You can make appealing landscape photos without a focal point when the pattern is strong enough.

 Contrast and colour can help structure your image, and repetition will help guide the eye.
-Examples are poles, trees, houses etc.
+Examples are poles, trees, houses, etc.

 Leave your comment